jchandler/JEST/README.md

 2019-02-16 23:58 - Time to go to sleep.
 Got some good work done on tags, but will need to pick it up in the morning.
 At about 3 hours.

+2019-02-18 20:50 - Ready to finish up.
+Need to get these tags working so I can move on to the fun geospatial stuff